 Temporal variation also significantly affects variation within aquatic ecosystems at every spatial scale.
 Temporal variation can have both relatively predictable components, such as seasonal variation, along with stochastic components (major geologic events, local invasions, disease, growth, decline of species) (Hawkins et al 2000).
 The time period over which any given aquatic ecosystem type is likely to persist within a given range of variation will vary, usually with the scale of the system.
 For example, the time scale of expected continuous persistence of an aquatic system is suggested to be 1-10 years for a pool/riffle system, 10-100 years for a reach system, 10-1,000 years for a segment system, to 1000-10,000 years for a watershed class (Maxwell et al 1995).
-Understanding the temporal component of potential classification variables can direct users to appropriate stable variables for a given spatiotemporal classification level.
-For example, as seen across geologic temporal time scales (>105 year) the slope of stream channel is a changing variable, yet viewed in a time frame of 10-100 years, channel slope is relatively invariant and slope could be considered an independent causal variable that controls on channel morphology and sediment transport at the reach system classification scale (Frissel et al 1986).
+Understanding the temporal component of potential classification level.
+For example, as seen across geologic temporal time scales (>10 year) the slope of stream channel is a changing variable, yet viewed in a time frame of 10-100 years, channel slope is relatively invariant and slope could be considered an independent causal variable that controls on channel morphology and sediment transport at the reach system classification scale (Frissel et al 1986).